Is Tijuana worth visiting?

 What is Tijuana known for?

 Tijuana is known for San Ysidro, the busiest border crossing in the world that sees over 20 million people every year.
 The city has a thriving medical tourism industry, phenomenal street food, and a budding craft beer scene.
+It’s a transient city with non-stop traffic at the border crossing.
+Many Mexicans commute to San Diego for work, while Americans come to Tijuana for cheaper goods, services, and great Mexican food.

-As housing prices have skyrocketed in the United States in recent years, Tijuana also emerged as a destination where some Americans look for affordable housing, as rents here are significantly lower than across the border.
+As housing prices have skyrocketed in the United States in recent years, Tijuana also emerged as a destination where some Americans look for affordable housing, as rents here are much lower than across the border.

 Now, let’s look at some safety steps you should take to visit Tijuana and enjoy your time.